awsdocs/amazon-redshift-management-guide/doc_source/data-api-calling-event-bridge.md

 To schedule Data API operations with EventBridge, the associated IAM role must trust the principal for CloudWatch Events \(events\.amazonaws\.com\)\.
 This role should have the equivalent of the managed policy `AmazonEventBridgeFullAccess` attached\.
 It should also have `AmazonRedshiftDataFullAccess` policy permissions that are managed by the Data API\.
 You can create an IAM role with these permissions on the IAM console\.
 When creating a role on the IAM console, choose the AWS service trusted entity for CloudWatch Events\.
 For more information about creating an IAM role, see [Creating a Role for an AWS Service \(Console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) in the *IAM User Guide*\.

+When you create a schedule in EventBridge, you can run the SQL statement against an Amazon Redshift cluster or an Amazon Redshift Serverless workgroup\.

-The following example uses the AWS CLI to create an EventBridge rule that is used to run a SQL statement\.
+The following example uses the AWS CLI to create an EventBridge rule that is used to run a SQL statement against an Amazon Redshift cluster\.

 ```
 aws events put-rule
---name test-redshift-data
+--name test-redshift-cluster-data
 --schedule-expression "rate(1 minute)"
 ```